roy-adler/dockinfo/README.md

 # DockInfo

-A lightweight HTTP API service that provides Docker container and image information in JSON format.
-Designed to be called by other Docker containers, with label-based discovery and configuration similar to Watchtower's label system.
+A lightweight HTTP API service that provides a label-based service registry.
+Services define their metadata (name, URL, description) via Docker Compose labels, and DockInfo exposes them via a simple REST API.

 ## Features

-- Get container information by name
-- Get image information
-- List all containers
-- Self-information endpoint
-- Label-based container lookup
+- **Label-based service registry** - Services register themselves via Docker Compose labels
+- **Selective visibility** - Only services with `package-info.enable=true` appear in listings
+- **No runtime Docker info** - Returns only label-based metadata, not container status/ports/etc.
+- **Simple REST API** - Easy to query from other services or frontends

 ## Usage